 But, this study shows resistant strains of bacteria aren’t confined to land — they are also present in the marine environment, likely due to growing coastal populations.
 Experts say up to 80% of an antibiotic dose passes right through the body, meaning most will end up in waste water.
 And, research shows that waste water treatment plants don’t remove antibiotics very well.
 Bottlenose dolphins are a valuable species in helping scientists understand how this affects human and environmental health.

-One worrisome result from the study is that resistance increased significantly for common pathogenic marine Vibrio species found to cause seafood-poisoning.
+One worrisome result from the study is that resistance increased significantly for a common pathogenic marine Vibrio species found to cause seafood-poisoning.

 What’s next?

-The authors say their findings show that resistance to antibiotics in bottlenose dolphins is prevalent
+The authors say their findings show that resistance to antibiotics in bottlenose dolphins is prevalent.

-“We’ve been able to provide a large database of information in order to continue learning from these impressive animals,” Gregory D. Bossart, senior vice president and chief veterinary officer at Georgia Aquarium, told FAU news
+“We’ve been able to provide a large database of information in order to continue learning from these impressive animals,” Gregory D. Bossart, senior vice president and chief veterinary officer at Georgia Aquarium, told FAU news.

 Where can I learn more?